paulhibbing/TwoRegression/cran-comments.md

   LaMunion (15:17)

 This is the first submission of TwoRegression.
 The "possibly mis-spelled words"
-    are author names pertaining to the newly-added reference in DECRIPTION (see resubmission bullet 2 above).
+    are author names pertaining to the reference in DECRIPTION.

 ## Downstream dependencies
 There are no reverse dependencies for TwoRegression.